SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Updated: January 18, 2023

 You will find a variety of races in San Francisco.
 They range from the colorful "Bay to Breakers" to the more serious "Escape from Alcatraz."

-Every week, you will find one to two races on the streets of SF.
-The list below include the largest and most popular 5k, 10k, Half-Marathons, Marathons, and Triathlons each year in SF.
+Every month, you will find one to two races on the streets of SF.
+The list below includes the largest and most popular 5k, 10k, half-marathons, marathons, and triathlons held each year in SF.

 Learn More: Visit the January Calendar to Learn More

 This one is a fun run, not a race, and it's only about a mile long.
 Though it's a Valentine's charity event that takes place in cities across the nation, gathering a bunch of scantily clad fun-seekers in the name of a good cause seems very San Franciscan.

 It may be winter, but you can add to those undies with red mittens or earmuffs to get into the spirit.
 The race funds research for a cure for NF (neurofibromatosis).

 If you're feeling brave enough to take a dip in the frigid waters of the SF Bay, head over to the Aquatic Park for a scenic 5k or 10k fun run with great views of the Golden Gate Bridge, followed by the Polar Plunge.

 Race participants pay $45 for the 5k and $55 for the 10k to register and earn a commemorative medal.
 For the plunge, participants must fundraise and additional $125 for the Northern California Special Olympics, and will receive a special t-shirt and complementary breakfast or lunch.

 Bay to Breakers is a 12k that starts on the eastern end of SF (the bay) and takes you to the Pacific Ocean on the western side (the breakers).
 For more than 100 years, this race has taken runners through the streets of SF.
 Each year, it's even more colorful with all the unique costumes and makeup.